-An interactive shell is one started without non-option arguments and without the -c option whose standard input and error are both connected to terminals (as determined by isatty(3)), or one started with the -i option.
-PS1 is set and -i includes i if bash is interactive, allowing a shell script or a startup file to test this state.
+An interactive shell is one started without non-option arguments (unless -s is specified) and without the -c option whose standard input and error are both connected to terminals (as determined by isatty(3)), or one started with the -i option.
+PS1 is set and \$- includes i if bash is interactive, allowing a shell script or a startup file to test this state.

 The following paragraphs describe how bash executes its startup files.
 If any of the files exist but cannot be read, bash reports an error.
-Tildes are expanded in file names as described below under Tilde Expansion in the EXPANSION section.
+Tildes are expanded in filenames as described below under Tilde Expansion in the EXPANSION section.

-When bash is invoked as an interactive login shell, or as a non-interactive shell with the --login option, it first reads and executes commands from the file /etc/profile, if that file exists.
-After reading that file, it looks for $\tilde{}.bash_profile$, $\tilde{}.bash_login$, and $\tilde{}.profile$, in that order, and reads and executes commands from the first one that exists and is readable.
+When bash is invoked as an interactive login shell, or as a non-interactive shell with the $--\log in$ option, it first reads and executes commands from the file /etc/profile, if that file exists.
+After reading that file, it looks for $\tilde{\prime}.bash\profile$ , $\tilde{\prime}.bash\login$ , and $\tilde{\prime}.profile$ , in that order, and reads and executes commands from the first one that exists and is readable.
 The --noprofile option may be used when the shell is started to inhibit this behavior.

-When a login shell exits, bash reads and executes commands from the file 7.bash_logout, if it exists.
+When an interactive login shell exits, or a non-interactive login shell executes the exit builtin command, bash reads and executes commands from the file 7.bash\logout, if it exists.

-When an interactive shell that is not a login shell is started, bash reads and executes commands from $\tilde{/}.bashrc$, if that file exists.
+When an interactive shell that is not a login shell is started, bash reads and executes commands from $\tilde{\prime}.bashrc$ , if that file exists.
 This may be inhibited by using the --norc option.
-The --rcfile file option will force bash to read and execute commands from file instead of $\tilde{/}.bashrc$.
+The --rcfile file option will force bash to read and execute commands from file instead of $\tilde{\prime}.bashrc$ .